Igalia/piglit/README.md

   - subprocess32.
 A backport of the subprocess from python3.2, which includes timeout support.
 This only works for Linux

-For testing the python framework using "py.test unittests/framework"
+For testing the python framework using `py.test unittests/framework`
   - py.test.
 A python test framework, used for running the python framework test suite.
   - tox.
 A tool for testing python packages against multiple configurations of